carlgranfelt/netapp-bootcamp/Trident_with_K8s/Tasks/Task_13/README.md

 That part is described in the [Addenda5](../../Addendum/Addenda05).
 :boom:

-## A. Create a new storage class with the option allowVolumeExpansion.
+## A. Create a new storage class with the option allowVolumeExpansion

 If you dont have a ONTAP-SAN Backend, you can use the backend file in this directory:
 ```